Holiday Cottage in Widemouth Bay

 Heating is via radiators and under floor.
 The kitchen is fully fitted with a range of units.
 There is an electric oven and hob, microwave, toaster, fridge / freezer and dishwasher.
 There is a washing machine and also communal utility room shared with the adjacent properties with further washing machines and tumble driers.
 The living room has a flatscreen digital TV and DVD player.
 There is free unlimited WiFi at the property.
 There is an iron & ironing board and a hair drier

-Electricity, heating, bed linen and towels are all included.
-You will need to bring your own beach or pool towels.
+Electricity, heating, bed linen and towels are included but you will need to bring your own beach/pool towels.
 We regret that no smoking is allowed.
 Up to 2 well behaved dogs may stay at the property for the small additional cost of £30 per dog per week.
 Dogs must not be left unattended in the property.
 There is off road parking for 2 cars.
 There is a cot and high chair available upon request.
-The pool is heated between May half term and the first week in September.
+Communal swimming pool which is heated and will be open for use between May half term and mid September

 General Booking Information